 When the people around the Prophet got angry, the Prophet himself calmly explained to the Bedouin the etiquette of the Masjid without yelling at the man or making him feel bad.
 His manner with the Bedouin made the Bedouin so happy that he invoked the mercy of Allah for the Prophet Muhammad(s).

 Rasulallah (s) was patient when it came to others.
-And sometimes its better to turn the page when things happen.
+And sometimes, it’s better to turn the page when things happen.
 And sometimes it better to understand a person than to try to change a person.
-When giving da’wah our job is not to change people.
+When giving da’wah, our job is not to change people.
 We are here to pass on a message and leave a positive influence on the lives of others.
-We are not meant to be a gaurd over them.
+We are not a guard over them.

 وَلَوْ شَاءَ اللَّهُ مَا أَشْرَكُوا ۗ وَمَا جَعَلْنَاكَ عَلَيْهِمْ حَفِيظًا ۖ وَمَا أَنْتَ عَلَيْهِمْ بِوَكِيلٍ

 “If it had been Allah’s plan, they would not have taken false gods: but We made thee not one to watch over their doings, nor art thou set over them to dispose of their affairs.”

 Most people mistake because they feel that when they give da’wah to someone, people can also be in control of them and get angry when they don’t accept the message.
 If they don’t accept the message, that is not our responsibility.
 Our responsibility is to deliver the message with wisdom.
 And suppose we are harboring resentful feelings in our hearts and feel judgmental towards others because they don’t accept our message.
 In that case.
 In that case, our statement won’t have the same effect if we’re loving, open-hearted, and understanding.